-- 57. In 2006, the then Information Commissioner, Richard Thomas, published two highly critical reports, entitled 'What Price Privacy' and 'What Price Privacy Now', in which he detailed the widespread and unlawful commissioning and obtaining of private information from a private investigator by journalists at all three of MGN's titles.
+- In 2006, the then Information Commissioner, Richard Thomas, published two highly critical reports, entitled 'What Price Privacy' and 'What Price Privacy Now', in which he detailed the widespread and unlawful commissioning and obtaining of private information from a private investigator by journalists at all three of MGN's titles.
 It also showed that MGN was the most prolific user of Mr Whittamore's services.
-It is to be inferred that such a damning public indictment of MGN's journalistic activity, including wholesale breaches of the Data Protection Act and invasions of privacy, was or must have been notified to and discussed by MGN's Legal Department and the Board. - 58.
-The Claimants will refer to the fact that in his Witness Statement for the Leveson Inquiry, Mr Vickers states that a meeting was held to discuss the reports and this was attended by the Chief Executive and fellow Board member, Sly Bailey, Mr Partington and Eugene Duffy (the Managing Editor of Nationals, who when he was News Editor of the Daily Mirror had commissioned or approved instruction of the private investigator firm LRI where Glenn Mulcaire worked), as well as the three national editors of the Daily Mirror (Richard Wallace), the Sunday Mirror (Tina Weaver) and the People (Mark Thomas), all of whom were involved in these unlawful information gathering activities.
-This is also confirmed by Ms Bailey in her Witness Statement to the Leveson Inquiry dated 13 October 2011.
+It is to be inferred that such a damning public indictment of MGN's journalistic activity, including wholesale breaches of the Data Protection Act and invasions of privacy, was or must have been notified to and discussed by MGN's Legal Department and the Board. - The Claimants will refer to the fact that in his Witness Statement for the Leveson Inquiry, Mr Vickers states that a meeting was held to discuss the reports and this was attended by the Chief Executive and fellow Board member, Sly Bailey, Mr Partington and Eugene Duffy (the Managing Editor of Nationals, who when he was News Editor of the Daily Mirror had commissioned or approved instruction of the private investigator firm LRI where Glenn Mulcaire worked), as well as the three national editors of the Daily Mirror (Richard Wallace), the Sunday Mirror (Tina Weaver) and the People (Mark Thomas), all of whom were involved in these unlawful information gathering activities.
+This is also confirmed by Ms Bailey in her Witness Statement to the Leveson Inquiry dated 13 October 2011 Despite their awareness of MGN journalists' ongoing use of unlawful information gathering techniques, neither the Legal Department nor the Board took any steps to stop the continued use of such techniques by MGN journalists.